 Photo of Lisa Peets Lisa Peets

 Lisa Peets is co-chair of the firm’s Technology and Communications Regulation Practice Group and a member of the firm’s global Management Committee.
-Lisa divides her time between London and Brussels, and her practice embraces regulatory compliance and investigations alongside legislative advocacy.
-In this…
+Lisa divides her time between London and Brussels, and her practice encompasses regulatory compliance and investigations alongside legislative advocacy.
+For more…

 Lisa Peets is co-chair of the firm’s Technology and Communications Regulation Practice Group and a member of the firm’s global Management Committee.
-Lisa divides her time between London and Brussels, and her practice embraces regulatory compliance and investigations alongside legislative advocacy.
-In this context, she has worked closely with many of the world’s best-known technology companies.
+Lisa divides her time between London and Brussels, and her practice encompasses regulatory compliance and investigations alongside legislative advocacy.
+For more than two decades, she has worked closely with many of the world’s best-known technology companies.

-Lisa counsels clients on a range of EU and UK legal frameworks affecting technology providers, including data protection, content moderation, platform regulation, copyright, e-commerce and consumer protection, and the rapidly expanding universe of additional rules applicable to technology, data and online services.
-Lisa also routinely advises clients in and outside of the technology sector on trade related matters, including EU trade controls rules.
+Lisa counsels clients on a range of EU and UK legal frameworks affecting technology providers, including data protection, content moderation, artificial intelligence, platform regulation, copyright, e-commerce and consumer protection, and the rapidly expanding universe of additional rules applicable to technology, data and online services.

 According to Chambers UK (2024 edition), “Lisa provides an excellent service and familiarity with client needs.”